keckmi/LearnStuffApp/README.md

 ## Installation

 APK File you can find in app > release
-download it and open it on your android smartphone
+download it and open it on your android

 ### Installation via Android Studio